benselby/documentation/docs/data/advanced/XNAT.md

 Please create a separate file for these types of data in the participant’s ‘resources’ folder, in accordance with [these general instructions](https://kcniconfluence.camh.ca/display/NPP/Non-DICOM+Upload+Instructions).

-Specifically, the task data output (both .txt and .edat2 files) should be uploaded to a folder under ‘resources’ called ‘behav’.
+Any task data output (both .txt and .edat2 files) should be uploaded to a folder under ‘resources’ called ‘behav’.
 In the unusual situation that any NIfTI files are to be uploaded, they should be uploaded to a folder under ‘resources’ called ‘NII’.